rafftod/rvr_ros/README.md

 This is the bridge between the ARGoS controller and the RVR API.

-Note: exiting this script with Ctrl+C does not always work and sometimes requires a reboot of the robot.
+Note: this script, as others, need to be stopped with Ctrl+Z.

+#### driving_test.py

+This script tests that the robot can use its wheels correctly, with ROS and the robot API.

 #### rvr.argos